Krynet-Community/KAI-Compatiblity-layer/README.md

 Storage.set("username", "community-user");
 ```

-Shut down Compat when the client exits:
+### 🛑 Shutdown

 ```java
 Compat.shutdown();
 ```

+Compat should be initialized before its APIs are used and shut down when the client exits.

 ---